2024 Iranian Assembly of Experts election: Results

 Then-president Raisi comfortably renewed his place at the Assembly of Experts for a third time, securing more than 82% votes in South Khorasan, after one candidate changed his district to ceremonially run against Raisi.
 Ultraconservative Ahmad Khatami was re-elected in province of Kerman, and Mohammad Saeedi is Qom's representative.
 Mohammad Ali Ale-Hashem, the supreme leader's representative in Tabriz, recorded the highest number of votes ever for an assembly winner with over 834,000 votes.

-Ministry of Interior extended voting time three times until Friday midnight, sixteen hours after the start, due to a "rush" of people at polling stations.
+The Ministry of Interior extended voting time three times until Friday midnight, sixteen hours after the start, due to a "rush" of people at polling stations.
 But discussions centered around the low turnout in the aftermath of 2022 protests and as Iran's economy battled with high inflation.
-Preliminary results showed some 25 million people voted, which would put the turnout at around 40%.
-The state media hailed as a "huge defeat" for the anti-establishment's boycott.
-Islamic Revolutionary Guard Corps thanked Iranians for their "glorious" participation in the elections as a "decisive response to enemies".
+Preliminary results showed some 25 million people voted, which would put the turnout at around 40%-41%.
+State media hailed this as a "huge defeat" for the anti-establishment's boycott of the elections.
+The Islamic Revolutionary Guard Corps thanked Iranians for their "glorious" participation in the elections as a "decisive response to enemies".

 High-profile moderates and conservatives stayed away from the election and reformists called it neither free nor fair, as it was mainly a contest between hardliners and low-key conservatives loyal to Islamic revolutionary ideals.
 Mohammad Khatami, Iran's first reformist president, did not vote, while Narges Mohammadi, the imprisoned Nobel Peace Prize laureate for advocating women's rights, called the election a "sham".

 However, some comments considered a "notable shift" in the Assembly's composition, despite the mass disqualification, towards younger clerics loyal to Khamenei.
 Pro-Rafsanjani clerics and reformists were sidelined, showing the determination to consolidate power and maintain control over the succession process.